 Three consultation respondents made no further comments on the draft legal text.

-SP Energy Networks suggested an amendment of the legal text to improve understanding by the layperson, by changing “following the effective from date of the reallocation” to “following the date of the band reallocation”.
+One consultation respondent suggested an amendment of the legal text to improve understanding by the layperson, by changing “following the effective from date of the reallocation” to “following the date of the band reallocation”.

-Northern Powergrid explained that DCP 410 goes some way to addressing the concerns it set it in DCP 360 ‘Ofgem Targeted Charging Review Implementation: Allocation to Bands and Interventions’, where it did not support the ‘blind average’ approach taken to allocating a Final Demand Site to a charging band.
+Another consultation respondent explained that DCP 410 goes some way to addressing the concerns it set it in DCP 360 ‘Ofgem Targeted Charging Review Implementation: Allocation to Bands and Interventions’, where it did not support the ‘blind average’ approach taken to allocating a Final Demand Site to a charging band.
 It argued for a more proactive approach which it considered would reduce the potential for:

 reallocations mid-price control period; and